simdac/DAWR/README.md

 # DAWR OCT 2017

-This is an E-Book that is built upon the R Script's used in DAWR Oct Round 2017 from 24th OCT to 2nd NOV.
+This is an E-Book that is built upon the R Script's used in the second round of DAWR in Oct 2017 which spans 4 days from 24th OCT to 2nd NOV.

 Event details can be found at https://simdaclub.com/upcoming-events/dawr-bootcamp-october-2017/